Child-Parent Psychotherapy (CPP)

 Summary: (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to test the efficacy of Preschooler-Parent Psychotherapy (PPP) [now called Child-Parent Psychotherapy (CPP)].
 Participants were randomly assigned to the PPP, psychoeducational home visitation (PHV), or community standard (CS) groups.
 A comparison group (NC) of low-income mothers and children with no history of maltreatment was also included.
 Measures utilized include the Wechsler Preschool and Primary Scale of Intelligence (WPPSI-R).
-Results indicated that the PPP children showed reductions in problematic maternal representations compared to PHV group children and greater reductions in negative self-representations compared to all other groups.
-Mother-child relationship expectations also became more positive than for the NC and PHV groups.
-Limitations include small sample size and lack of postintervention follow-up.
+Results indicate that children in the PPP intervention evidenced more of a decline in maladaptive maternal representations over time than PHV and CS children and displayed a greater decrease in negative self-representations than CS, PHV, and NC children.
+Also, the mother–child relationship expectations of PPP children became more positive over the course of the intervention, as compared to NC and PHV participants.
+Limitations include constructs that might be expected to improve more dramatically in the PHV model (e.g., improved parenting skills and knowledge of child development) could not be addressed, small sample size, and lack of postintervention follow-up.

 Length of controlled postintervention follow-up: None.